cisco/cisco-yang-puppet-module/docs/README-test-execution.md

 ## <a name="overview">Overview</a>

 This document describes the process for executing tests provided for the code in this Puppet module.
-The instructions provided below assume you have cloned this repository to a "test driver" workstation and will reference sub-directories under the root `cisco-yang-puppet-module` directory:
+The instructions below assume you have cloned this repository to a "test driver" workstation and will reference subdirectories under the root `cisco-yang-puppet-module` directory:

 ~~~
 $ git clone https://github.com/cisco/cisco-yang-puppet-module.git